Congratulations on joining the Daemen University community.

 - Supervisors have a duty to provide their employees with information concerning departmental safety rules,emergency procedures and other notices that concern safety.

-In the case of an on-the job injury, no matter how minor, report it at once to your supervisory and the Office of Employee Engagement (DS 126).
+In the case of an on-the job injury, no matter how minor, report it at once to your supervisory and the Office of Employee Engagement (Alumni House).
 The Office of Employee Engagement will assist you with completing your injury report.
 Of course, if your injury is severe or life threatening, 911 should be the first contact, followed by Campus Safety.

 Additional links relating to employee safety are listed below: